albrechtcolia/the-c-programming-language-solutions/readme.md

 - 04 - Checks if a string occurs at the end of another string
 - 05 - Simple versions of strncpy, strncat, and strncmp
 - 06 - Find the pattern using pointers
-- 06 - Pointer to Arrays
+- 06 - Pointer to arrays
 - 07 - Readlines using array
 - 08 - Date Duration Calculator
 - 09 - Date Duration Calculator using pointers